Science and inventions of Leonardo da Vinci: Dissection

 Leonardo's observational acumen, drawing skill, and the clarity of depiction of bone structures reveal him at his finest as an anatomist.
 However, his depiction of the internal soft tissues of the body are incorrect in many ways, showing that he maintained concepts of anatomy and functioning that were in some cases millennia old, and that his investigations were probably hampered by the lack of preservation techniques available at the time.
-Leonardo's detailed drawing of the internal organs of a woman (See left) reveal many traditional misconceptions.
+Leonardo's detailed drawing of the internal organs of a woman reveal many traditional misconceptions.

 Leonardo's study of human anatomy led also to the design of an automaton which has come to be called Leonardo's robot, was probably made around the year 1495 but was rediscovered only in the 1950s.

 Comparative anatomy

 Leonardo not only studied human anatomy, but the anatomy of many other animals as well.
 He dissected cows, birds, monkeys and frogs, comparing in his drawings their anatomical structure with that of humans.
 On one page of his journal Leonardo drew five profile studies of a horse with its teeth bared in anger and, for comparison, a snarling lion and a snarling man.

 I have found that in the composition of the human body as compared with the bodies of animals, the organs of sense are duller and coarser...
 I have seen in the Lion tribe that the sense of smell is connected with part of the substance of the brain which comes down the nostrils, which form a spacious receptacle for the sense of smell, which enters by a great number of cartilaginous vesicles with several passages leading up to where the brain, as before said, comes down.

 In the early 1490s Leonardo was commissioned to create a monument in honour of Francesco Sforza.
 In his notebooks are a series of plans for an equestrian monument.
 There are also a large number of related anatomical studies of horses.
 They include several diagrams of a standing horse with the angles and proportions annotated, anatomical studies of horses' heads, a dozen detailed drawings of hooves and numerous studies and sketches of horses rearing.

 He studied the topographical anatomy of a bear in detail, making many drawings of its paws.
 There is also a drawing of the muscles and tendons of the bear's hind feet.

 Other drawings of particular interest include the uterus of a pregnant cow, the hindquarters of a decrepit mule and studies of the musculature of a little dog.